Abramowitz v. LakeFiled: March 26, 2025

 VOA director launches suit to restore VOA

-The case led by Michael Abramowitz is largely joined with the lawsuit led by VOA White House Bureau Chief Patsy Widakuswara.
+The case led by Michael Abramowitz is largely joined with the lawsuit filed by a coalition of employees and unions.

 Michael Abramowitz is sworn as the VOA director on June 24, 2024.

-In August, Judge Royce Lamberth ruled that USAGM was prohibited from firing VOA Director Michael Abramowitz without approval from a majority of the International Broadcasting Advisory Board as is required by law.
-Trump fired the advisory board shortly after taking office.
+In August 2025, Lamberth ruled that USAGM was prohibited from firing Abramowitz without approval from a majority of the International Broadcasting Advisory Board as is required by law.
+President Donald Trump fired the advisory board shortly after taking office.

-A panel of judges at the U.S. Court of Appeals for the District of Columbia Circuit declined in November 2025 to overturn Lamberth’s ruling, ensuring Abramowitz would not be fired.
+A panel of judges at the U.S. Court of Appeals for the District of Columbia Circuit declined in October 2025 to stay Lamberth’s ruling, ensuring Abramowitz would not be fired while litigation continues.
 USAGM had tried to fire Abramowitz after he refused to step down as VOA director and take an unrelated job in North Carolina.

 After nearly a year of litigation, Lamberth ruled in March 2026 that Kari Lake’s attempt to bring VOA and USAGM to the “statutory minimum” was unlawful.
-He ordered employees on administrative leave be returned to work and for VOA’s broadcasts to resume.
+He set aside VOA’s suspension of broadcasting operations and ordered that employees on administrative leave be returned to work.
+The return-to-work order was later stayed by the appellate court.

 VOA director ‘thrilled’ with ruling to bring VOA employees back to work